Sk4v/Discord-Zalando-Discount-Codes-PROXY-AVAILABLE-/README.md

 Your bot token is required (https://www.writebots.com/discord-bot-token/), you need to paste it on the token variable on main.py file.

+TO USE PRIVATE PROXY WITH AUTH YOU NEED TO PUT YOUR PROXY AS STRING IN "proxy" VARIABLE IN LINE 26.

 Once the bot is online you can check if it is running using the following command.
 ![WhatsApp Image 2021-11-10 at 21 49 58 (1)](https://user-images.githubusercontent.com/44948225/141191885-f22eee39-c887-4d20-8ae8-6646596ad036.jpeg)